Skip to content

 Communication Archiving

-All client communications—emails, calls, texts, social media interactions—must be archived in non-rewritable, non-erasable format for specified retention periods (typically 3-6 years).
-FINRA reviewed 75,125 advertisements in 2024, resulting in 730 disciplinary actions for non-compliance.
+All client communications—emails, calls, texts, social media interactions—must be archived in non-rewritable, non-erasable format for specified retention periods (typically 3–6 years).

 Integration Compliance Strategy

-Data Privacy Regulations (GDPR, CCPA)
+How Do Data Privacy Regulations (GDPR, CCPA) Affect Integration?

 Financial services firms operating in multiple jurisdictions must comply with various data privacy regulations: